forrtproject/forrtproject.github.io/content/neurodiversity-lessonbank/community_psychology-diversity/index.md

 click to see the source

 a) What do you know about Cultural Competence and Cultural Humility?

 b) What dimensions of diversity can you think of?

 c) There are some more terms and concepts related to the topic of diversity within communities.
 Can you explain and discuss these with another student or write down your ideas in points?

-·      privilege
+- privilege

-·      white privilege
+- white privilege

-·      intersectionality
+- intersectionality

 **Activity 2 Respect for Diversity: Jigsaw reading or poster**

 Now choose the task you prefer to get a better understanding of the concepts presented above.
 Bothe tasks will ask you to refer to the source introduced in the previous chapter.
 Read the instructions, decide on the task and click the button underneath the instructions to see the text.

-JIGSAW READING (group activity)
+**JIGSAW READING (group activity)**

 a) In groups, decide who is going to focus on the points below while skimming through the text in order to summarise it to the rest of the group.
 Once you decide how to divide the sections, spend 10-15 minutes reading through the relevant parts and preparing to summarise the concepts to your students.

-CREATING A MIND MAP OR A POSTER
+**CREATING A MIND MAP OR A POSTER**

 b) Skim through the chapter and create a mind map or a poster with dimensions of diversity and quick explanations.
 Then add information about cultural humility, privilege and intersectionality.
 Share the results of your work with another student.